 Open water swimming is an endurance sport.
 Make sure that you are comfortable swimming in deep, cold water.

-For your safety, you must wear a fluorescent swim cap or use a swim buoy.
+For your safety, you must wear a fluorescent swim cap and use a swim buoy.

 Further resources: